 - 1 From the Welcome screen, select Menu | Tools | Options to open the Menu Options window. - 2 To customize the naming convention for run folder names, modify the settings in the Run ID Template field.
-Select Reset to clear the field. - 3 To set a location for the output folder, enter the location in the Default Output Folder field.
+Select Reset to clear the field. - 3 To set default output locations, enter a location for each of the following folders: - ▶ Default Output Folder-The default output folder for runs on flow cell A. - ▶ Default Output Folder2-The default output folder for runs on flow cell B.

 Illumina recommends a network location for the output folders.
-However, if the location differs from the HiSeq Temp folder, you can specify a location on the O:\drive.
-Do not use the S:\drive or the C:\drive.
-The S:\drive is reserved for instrument operations and the C:\drive is too small.
+However, if the location differs from the HiSeq Temp folder, you can specify a location on the O:\ drive.
+Do not use the S:\ drive or the C:\ drive.
+The S:\ drive is reserved for instrument operations and the C:\ drive is too small.